Devsaci/dakachatgpt_v2/README.txt

 32. Implementing a chat stream to listen for incoming messages
 33. Setting up API service for image generation with DALL-E https://platform.openai.com/docs/api-reference/models/list
+34. Handling image generation errors and responses from DALL-E API